Scroll Top

 Here’s an overview of how a trust works, which may not be as complicated as you think:

-1. You create a trust document which is essentially a contract between you, your trustee (could be you) and your trust beneficiaries (for example your children)
+1. You create a trust document which is essentially a contract between you, your trustee (usually you will act as your initial trustee) and your trust beneficiaries (for example your children or could even be charities)

 2. You transfer assets into the trust (re-deed real estate and transfer accounts)

-3. Your trustee distributes assets from the trust (upon your death, your trustee implements your wishes as set forth in the document)
+3. Your trustee distributes assets from the trust (upon your death your nominated successor trustee implements your wishes as set forth in the document)

 Create a trust agreement